-I am currently staying in Glassell Park which is a neighborhood in Los Angeles.
+I am currently staying in Glassell Park, a Los Angeles neighborhood.
 No home here is under $800,000 and most are well in the $2m range.

-When you search this 90065 zip code you get fairly inaccurate census information.
+When you search this 90065 zip code, you get fairly inaccurate census information.
 The median home costs $680,000.
-Ask any Angelino if that’s possible.
-Sure, that’s what the bank might value the home at but the buyer will pay $1.1m all day long.
+Ask an Angelino if that’s possible.
+Sure, that’s what the bank might value the home at, but the buyer will pay $1.1m all day long.

 The median household income is $68,000.
 Right.
-The reality is that people are self-employed and so they only report that much income but have quite a lot more disposable to them.
+The reality is that people are self-employed and only report that much income but have a lot more disposable to them.

 My rock climbing gym which is always packed costs $130 per month.
 But imagine how many times a year a patient would actually need to see me – 2, maybe 3 times.

 And the rest of the time I would be able to exchange emails with my patients if needed.
 I could be there for them, have real conversations.
 I wouldn’t practice medicine unless they are in my office but we can have a cordial exchange the way you would with your doctor in an alternate universe where insurance companies don’t reign supreme.